 Spring’s monthly discounts are based on the number of units sold per month.
 There are 7 discount tiers in all, ranging from $0.40 off per product for sales between 100 and 499 products per month, to a discount of $4.80 per product if you sell over 20,000 products per month.

-Furthermore, Printful’s discounts are considerably more generous.
-If we stick with the example of selling hoodies, Printful’s 5% discount would bring the base price of its cheapest hoodie down from $18.50 to $17.57 — amounting to a saving of $0.93 per hoodie on sales the following month.
+If we stick with the example of selling hoodies, Printful’s ‘Growth’ discount tier brings the the base price of its cheapest hoodie down from $21.95 to $17.75 — amounting to a saving 19% saving (or $4.20) per hoodie.

 But with Spring’s lowest discount tier, you would only get a reduction of $0.40 per item, which in the case of its cheapest hoodie, only amounts to a saving of around 1.5%!